Welcome to our

 Consumers can protect themselves from these types of phishing attacks by installing Netcraft’s mobile apps, and brand owners can use Netcraft’s malicious site takedown and countermeasures service to close down the phishing sites.

-Article: Post Office is new prime target in UK parcel delivery phishing attacks - published about 3 years ago.
+Article: Post Office is new prime target in UK parcel delivery phishing attacks - published over 3 years ago.

 https://news.netcraft.com/archives/2021/08/22/rise-of-parcel-delivery-phishing-attacks.html